CHAIMAEMOUHSSINE/Application-de-Gestion-des-Formations-en-Ligne/README.md

-# Gestion des Employés - JavaFX Application
+# Gestion des Formations enligne - JavaFX Application

 A desktop application for managing employees and their training, built with JavaFX, MySQL, and Maven.